On the Sublinear Regret of Continuous K-Max Bandits: Introduction

 \section{Introduction}

-Multi-armed bandits (MABs) provide a powerful framework for sequential decision-making under uncertainty, balancing exploration and exploitation to maximize cumulative rewards.
-Among its variants, Combinatorial MABs (CMABs) \citet{cesa2012combinatorial,chen2013combinatorial} have gained significant attention due to applications in online advertising, networking, and influence maximization \citep{gai2012combinatorial,kveton2015combinatorial, chen2009efficient,chen2013combinatorial}.
-In CMABs, an agent selects a subset of arms as the combinatorial action for each round, and the environment will return the reward signal according to the outcome of selected arms.
+Combinatorial MABs (CMABs) \citep{cesa2012combinatorial,chen2013combinatorial} have gained significant attention due to applications in online advertising, networking, and influence maximization \citep{gai2012combinatorial,kveton2015combinatorial, chen2009efficient,chen2013combinatorial}.
+In CMABs, an agent selects a subset of arms as the combinatorial action for each round, and the environment returns a reward signal according to the outcomes of the selected arms.
+As a popular variant, \emph{$K$-Max Bandits} \citep{goel2006asking} focuses on the maximum outcome within a selected subset of $K$ arms, naturally capturing real-world scenarios where the decision quality depends only on the best realized outcome.

-As a popular variant, \textit{$K$-Max Bandits} \citep{goel2006asking,gopalan2014thompson} focuses on the maximum outcomes within a selected subset of $K$ arms.
-This framework naturally captures real-world scenarios where the decision quality only depends on the extreme singular outcomes.
-For example, in \textit{recommendation system}, modern ad platforms must select $K$ products to display from a pool of candidates, where the customer will select the most preferred one.
-In this case, the extreme preference reflects the recommendation efficiency of selection.
-Likewise, in \emph{distributed computing tasks}, a scheduler may choose $K$ servers for parallel processing, and the overall completion metric depends on the server with the fastest response while feedback from others can be overshadowed.

-Motivated by the prevalence of continuous real-valued signals (e.g., ratings of selected products in online advertising, job completion time in distributed computing, and latency in server scheduling) and the fact that only partial observations may be accessible in modern applications, we study the \emph{Continuous $K$-Max Bandits} problem with \emph{value-index feedback}.
-Here, each arm has an unknown continuous distribution, and upon selecting a set of $K$ arms, the learner only observes the {maximum} outcome among the chosen arms alongside the {index} of the arm that attained that maximum value.